apache/druid/docs/development/extensions-core/datasketches-tuple.md

 }
 ```

-### Example on top of precomputed sketchs
+#### Example ingesting a precomputed sketch column

-Ingest a sketch column called `user_sketches` that has a base-64 encoded value of two doubles in its array and store it in a column called `users_theta`.
+Ingest a sketch column called `user_sketches` that has a base64 encoded value of two doubles in its array and store it in a column called `users_theta`.

 ```json
 {